3 Types of Payroll Fraud and How to Avoid Them

 How to Avoid Payroll Fraud

 Benefit Mall says there are a number of things companies can do to avoid being victimized by payroll fraud.
 For starters, transitioning to a modern and integrated time and attendance tracking system can eliminate fake time and attendance submissions.
-Employers can install digital time clocks that are activated by employee ID cards.
-This eliminates filling out false time sheets and entering fake data into computer systems.
+Employers can install digital time clocks that are activated by employee ID cards or use employee monitoring to track attendance based on computer activity.

 Next, employers can put in place a system of separated duties.
 In other words, do not have a single payroll department staff member handle everything.
 Task one person with the responsibility of managing time and attendance data.
 Another staff member can handle data entry.
 The third can actually run payroll once all the other tasks have been done.